pngwn/MDsveX/packages/parse/WIRE_FORMAT.md

 # PFM Wire Format

 The PFM parser emits a stream of **opcodes** that describe a markdown document as it is parsed.
-This wire format is designed for incremental/streaming rendering — a client can start building UI immediately and update it as more content arrives.
+This wire format is designed for incremental/streaming rendering, a client can start building UI immediately and update it as more content arrives.

 This guide explains how to consume the wire format in any language (Swift, Kotlin, Rust, etc.) to build a document tree and render it.